katrikorpela/mare/readme.md

 GroupTest: Tests for differences between groups in bacterial abundances

+HITChip2Seq: Transforms HITChip data into the same format as sequencing data.

 mareGUI: Graphical user interface for mare

 Organise: Organises the taxonomic tables based on the metadata file

+PathModel: Builds a model for the response variable or for the bacterial taxa, using the bacterial taxa and other variables as explanatory variables in the same model.

 PCoA: Pricipal Coordinates Analysis

 ProcessReads: Processes the sequencing reads

-Simple: A short-cut function to format the database, process the reads and create taxonomic tables

 TaxonomicTable: Creates taxonomic tables